Nicholas Christakis: Research

+Work on the physiology of social networks, in particular with respect to the microbiome, started to appear in 2024, in Nature.
+Computational biologist Nicola Segata observed that understanding the spread of the microbiome through the social network is "changing completely the way we think", because such spread suggests that conditions with links to the microbiome (such as hypertension, depression, and obesity) could spread from person to person due to biological contagion.

-Beginning in 2010, Christakis and his colleagues initiated a program of research to deploy social networks to improve welfare, health, and diverse other social phenomena—for example, facilitating the adoption of public health innovations in the developing world (published in 2015), understanding the origins of economic inequality (published in Nature in 2015), or demonstrating the utility of autonomous agents (AI "bots") in optimizing coordination in groups online (published in Nature in 2017).
+Beginning in 2010, Christakis' lab initiated a program of research to deploy social networks to improve welfare, health, and diverse other social phenomena—for example, facilitating the adoption of public health innovations in the developing world (e.g., India, Honduras), understanding the origins of economic inequality (published in Nature in 2015), or demonstrating the utility of autonomous agents (AI "bots") in optimizing coordination in groups (published in Nature in 2017).
 Economist Simon Gächter noted that "the most striking insight from these findings [in 2015] is the effect of wealth visibility on the dynamics of inequality: conspicuous inequality breeds more inequality.
 Although visibility of wealth does not change economic incentives in this experimental scenario, it invites social comparisons that... undermine cooperation and diminish social ties."
 Gachter also commented on the 2017 paper and its contributions to evolutionary game theory.

 The 2017 paper on bots initiated a program of work on "hybrid systems" composed of humans and machines (endowed with AI) that reshape how humans interact not with the machines, but with each other.
-A paper published in 2020 in PNAS extended this idea by showing that physical robots could modify conversations among people interacting in groups.
+A 2020 paper in PNAS extended this idea by showing that physical robots could modify conversations among people interacting in groups.
 Another paper that year showed that simply programmed bots could re-engineer social connections among humans in networked groups in order to make them become more cooperative.
-Christakis has argued that "the effects of AI on human-to-human interaction stand to be intense and far-reaching, and the advances rapid and broad.
+A 2023 paper in PNAS showed that simple forms of AI could change humans' ethical behavior towards others (using a cyber-physical lab experiment involving remote-control robotic cars playing the game of chicken).
+A 2024 paper showed that a kind of simple bot could enhance the creativity of human groups.
+Christakis argued in 2019 that "the effects of AI on human-to-human interaction stand to be intense and far-reaching, and the advances rapid and broad.
 We must investigate systematically what second-order effects might emerge and discuss how to regulate them on behalf of the common good".

-Finally, in 2010, a paper analyzed the spread of H1N1 influenza at Harvard University (as part of the 2009 swine flu pandemic) and showed that an understanding of social networks could be used to develop 'sensors' for forecasting epidemics (of germs and other phenomena).
-In another 2010 TED talk, Christakis describes this effort (and computational social science more generally).
-A follow-up paper in 2014 documented the utility of this approach to forecast online trends, again based on the "friendship paradox", using Twitter data.

-Christakis' lab has been supported by grants from the National Institutes of Health, by the Pioneer Program of the Robert Wood Johnson Foundation, by the Bill & Melinda Gates Foundation, and by other funders.
+Christakis' lab has been supported by grants from the National Institutes of Health, the Pioneer Program of the Robert Wood Johnson Foundation, the Bill & Melinda Gates Foundation, and by other funders.
 In 2019, his lab received support to extend their work to studies of the human microbiota from the Nomis Foundation.